alphabill-org/alphabill/docs/transactions.md

 ##### Transfer to Fee Credit

-This transaction reserves money on the money partition to be paid as fees on a target partition.
+This transaction reserves money on the money partition to be paid as fees on the target partition.
 Money partition can also be the target partition.
-If the sum of the transferred amount and transaction fee is less than the value of the bill, it is similar to the [Split Bill](#split-bill) transaction in that both reduce the value of an existing bill and transfer it to a new owner.
-In this case, the new owner is a special fee credit record, managed by the target partition.
-In case the remaining value of the bill is 0, the bill is deleted.
+A bill can be transferred to fee credit partially.

-To bootstrap a fee credit record on the money partition, the fees for this transaction are handled outside the fee credit system.
-That is, the value of the bill used to make this transfer is reduced by the *Amount* transferred, and by the amount paid in fees for this transaction.
+To bootstrap a fee credit record on the money partition, the fee for this transaction is handled outside the fee credit system.
+That is, the value of the bill used to make this transfer is reduced by the *Amount* transferred **and** the transaction fee.
+If the remaining value is 0, the bill is deleted.

-Note that an [Add Fee Credit](#add-fee-credit) transaction needs to be executed on the target partition after each [Transfer to Fee Credit](#transfer-to-fee-credit) transaction.
-If any other transaction is executed with the bill between those two, the value transferred to fee credit is lost.
+Note that an [Add Fee Credit](#add-fee-credit) transaction must be executed on the target partition after each [Transfer to Fee Credit](#transfer-to-fee-credit) transaction, because the *Nonce* attribute in this transaction contains the backlink to the last [Add Fee Credit](#add-fee-credit) transaction.

 *TransactionOrder*.*FeeProof* = `null`\
 *TransactionOrder*.*Payload*.*Type* = "transFC"\